 When priests and deacons are ordained in the Church of England they become subject to the ecclesiastical law of that Church and remain so unless they follow the requirements of the Clerical Disabilities Act 1870 and make a formal deed of relinquishment, having resigned any and every preferment held by them: see Rouch v Hawthorne Winchester Disciplinary Tribunal.

 In our post in February, we looked more generally at the question of whether it was an offence to impersonate a cleric and concluded that the answer must be “no” – unless the impersonation was for some otherwise criminal purpose such as fraud, conspiracy or sham marriage.
 But there is also a wider question as to whether, in theological terms (at least as understood by the Western Church), deposition from Holy Orders means that the offender becomes a lay person again or whether he or she remains in some sense a cleric even if totally inhibited from acting as such.

-Which sounds like a distinction without a difference: but, for example, the Catechism of The Church, Article 6, The Sacrament of Holy Orders, states
+Which sounds like a distinction without a difference: but, for example, in the Roman Catholic Church Catechism of The Church, Article 6, The Sacrament of Holy Orders, states

 1583.
 It is true that someone validly ordained can, for grave reasons, be discharged from the obligations and functions linked to ordination, or can be forbidden to exercise them; but he cannot become a layman again in the strict sense, because the character imprinted by ordination is for ever.
 The vocation and mission received on the day of his ordination mark him permanently.” [emphasis added].